-Duties require detailed knowledge of one or more court functions (criminal, civil, traffic, etc.).
+Duties require considerable knowledge of in-court duties.
 Incumbents must be able to analyze facts and apply the policies, rules and procedures to situations not previously encountered.
-Duties require working independently toward general results, devising new methods, modifying or adapting standard procedures to meet new situations.
+Duties require working independently toward general results, devising new methods, and modifying or adapting standard procedures to meet new situations.

-Duties require training and experience to: apply statutes, regulations, rules, and prescribed practice; select the appropriate rule or procedure; and make decisions that normally have a higher consequence of error.
+Duties require training and experience to apply statutes, regulations, rules, and prescribed practice; select the appropriate rule or procedure; and make decisions that normally have a higher consequence of error.
 Incumbents must make difficult or complex decisions within the scope of the applicable policies and procedures, and be able to use independent judgment in so doing.

-Supervision Received: Court Supervisors III receive general direction from the Clerk of Court or other supervising authority.
+Supervision Received: The Court Supervisor V receives general direction from the Clerk of Court or other supervising authority.
 Routine detailed work is rarely reviewed.
 Supervision and evaluation are based on the overall production and efficiency of the functions and staff supervised by incumbents in this classification.

-Supervision Exercised: Court Supervisors III are responsible for the recruitment, training, evaluation, and discipline of Deputy Clerks and other staff.
+Supervision Exercised: The Court Supervisor V is responsible for the recruitment, training, evaluation, and discipline of the Deputy Clerks and Court Supervisors in the Anchorage in-court division.
 They may also settle informal disputes or recommend resolutions among subordinate employees.
 Responsible, independent judgment is exercised in these functions.